vlang/v/README.md

 v up
 ```

-> If you run into any trouble, or you have a different operating
+> Note: If you run into any trouble, or you have a different operating
 > system or Linux distribution that doesn't install or work immediately, please see
 > [Installation Issues](https://github.com/vlang/v/discussions/categories/installation-issues)
 > and search for your OS and problem.